Connect with others who understand.

 • Shortness of breath

-• Glaucoma (damage to the nerve connecting the eye to the brain)
+• Eye problems such as glaucoma (damage to the nerve connecting the eye to the brain) or swollen eyelids

 • Edema (swelling in the legs or ankles)

-• Orthostatic hypotension (a decrease in blood pressure when you stand up)
+• Orthostatic hypotension (a drop in blood pressure while standing)

 • Carpal tunnel syndrome (feelings of pain, tingling, or numbness in the wrist)